Ney Matogrosso: Biography

-At the 2014 at the Latin Grammy Awards the Latin Recording Academy honored him with the Lifetime Achievement Award.
-The Academy stated that "Ranked by Rolling Stone magazine as one of the three greatest Brazilian singers of all time, Ney Matogrosso has recorded nearly 50 albums over a career that spans more than four decades.
+At the 2014 Latin Grammy Awards, the Latin Recording Academy honored him with the Lifetime Achievement Award.
+The academy stated that "Ranked by Rolling Stone magazine as one of the three greatest Brazilian singers of all time, Ney Matogrosso has recorded nearly 50 albums over a career that spans more than four decades.
 Influenced by the glam-rock movement of the '70s, Matogrosso became a member of the group Secos & Molhados.
 With his uncommon countertenor voice, energetic stage performances and eccentric costumes, he and the group became an overnight sensation.
 However, the union was short-lived and Matogrosso embarked on a solo career, garnering extraordinary success with hit singles such as "Homem Com H" and "Bandido Corazón."
 Leaving his androgynous glam-rock persona behind, in 1986, Matogrosso began working with emerging composers Cazuza and Vitor Ramil and revisited the traditional roots of Música Popular Brasileira.
 Forever regarded as challenging preconceptions and prejudices through his satiric and ironic performances, he has evolved into a very serious and well respected artist through his interpretations of classic standards.
 Matogrosso continues to tour and perform throughout Brazil and Europe."

-He wrote his memoirs in a book entitled "Vira-Lata de Raça" which was published in 2018.
+He wrote his memoirs in a book entitled Vira-Lata de Raça, which was published in 2018.

 In 2018, The Brazilian Embassy's Casa do Brasil cultural center presented "Ney Matogrosso – A Primordial Revolutionary," an exhibition of paintings by Greek artist Alkistis Michaelidou inspired by the Brazilian singer.
 The singer is an icon of contemporary Brazilian culture, and the exhibit has been shown in Athens, Greece and elsewhere.

 In 2019, at the age of 77, Ney Matogrosso began a concert tour entitled "Bloco Na Rua" (Block on the Street).
 He kept the band from his "Atento De Sinais" tour.
 He continues to tour and record, his voice strong and form excellent.

 Ney Matogrosso was portrayed by Jesuíta Barbosa in the 2025 biographical film Homem com H.